exasol/row-level-security/doc/user_guide/tutorial.md

 );
 ```

-Unfortunately we have to define the timestamps as `VARCHAR` for this particular table.
+Unfortunately, we have to define the timestamps as `VARCHAR` for this particular table.
 The table is large and the only current way to limit the number of records during download is to use an API that produces a timestamp format that Exasol's importer up to 6.2.x does not recognize.

 The following view gives us proper timestamps.